zohararad/audio5js/README.md

 * **format_time** - A boolean flag indicating whether playback position and duration should be formatted to a time-string (hh:mm:ss), or remain as unformatted numbers (measured in seconds).
 Defaults to `true`.
 * **ready** - An optional function that will be called when the player is ready to load and play audio.

-Here's an example configuartion using all the settings options above:
+Here's an example configuration using all the settings options above:

 ```html
 <script>